Can fleas live on a leather sofa?

 Anyone who’s ever had a pet knows that sooner or later, you’re going to have to deal with fleas.
 And if you have a leather sofa, you’re probably wondering if those pesky bugs can live on it.

 Unfortunately, yes.
 Fleas can live on a leather sofa or furniture especially when the humidity is high.
-They like to hide in the creases of the couch or near heat sources.

 The good news is that they can’t live on leather for very long as long as you keep your sofa clean.